jaclu/tmux-menus/README.md

 - M - Mouse position (doesn't seem to work as intended…)
 - R - Right edge of the terminal (x)
 - S - Next to the status line (y)
-- Number - In window coordinates 0,0 is the top left.
+- Number - In pane coordinates 0,0 is the top left.
 To make it even more confusing, the coordinate defines the lower left of the placement of the menu…

 ```tmux